jagedn/huge-json/README.md

 ## Parsing a huge JSON with Micronaut+Jackson

 PoC to read a huge file with 10 millions of Json objects

-At startup the application generates a dummy text file with a lot of jsons

-When requested, a controller will read this file and parse every element "row by row" instead to reading all the file
+## Objetive

+We want to parse a big file (> 1Gb) with an array of objects

+These objects are represented by two classes (only to have a more interesting use case)

+`MyModel` and `SubModel`

+- We want to sum all the `amounts` but as the size of the file we can't read it in memory so we'll parse it "on the fly"
+- Also, we want to stream all records in the file applying a filter for minimum amount

 ## Test it